dazinator/PersonalBlog/input/tutorials/Creating-modular-multi-tenant-asp-net-core-application-with-dotnettency-part-4.md

 ```

 3. Inside `ConfigureTenantMiddleware` is where we can add any tenant specific middleware.
-If the above seems unfamiliar to you, please refer to the [previous tutorials](/tags/dotnettency/).
+If the above seems unfamiliar to you, please refer to the [the previous tutorials](/tutorials#creating-modular-multi-tenant-asp-net-core-application-with-dotnettency).
 Let's add the `WelcomePage` middleware for the `Moogle` tenant:
 ```csharp

                     .ConfigureTenantMiddleware((tenantsMiddlewareBuilder) =>